cfsamson/print-perf/README.md

 I don't think super-small convenience code bits like this should pull inn any dependencies so I try to avoid them.
 This crate currently depends on no other crates.

+# Known bugs

+The coloring will not output correctly on all windows terminals.
+The coloring is deactivated on windows release builds.

 # Stability

 The exact output printed by this macro should not be relied upon